bitcoin-sv/spvchannels-reference/readme.md

 | [username] | username of the account |
 | [password] | password of the username |

-   > **Note:** This command can also be used to add new users to an existing account (e.g. running `docker exec spvchannels-api ./SPVChannels.API.Rest -createaccount Accountname User1 OtherP@ssword` will return account-id of Accountname).
+   > **Note:** This command can also be used to add new users to an existing account (e.g. running `docker exec spvchannels ./SPVChannels.API.Rest -createaccount Accountname User1 OtherP@ssword` will return account-id of Accountname).

 ## REST interface